 If you’re not ready to take the plunge of deleting your apps, you might simply consider turning off notifications.
 And I recommend doing this for both your phone and your desktop.

-Each ping, vibrate, pop-up, and banner, causes us to break our focus.
+Each ping, vibrate, pop-up, and banner, cause us to break our focus.
 When these alerts happen consistently throughout the day, our productivity plummets and we’re simply wasting time.

 By silencing these alerts and one checking these sites at specific times of the day (more on that below), you avoid that constant distraction.